-Kuranda Roots is now in it’s 12th year and is a celebration of music and creative culture aimed at bringing together people from all generations and all walks of life in one love and unity.
+Kuranda Roots is now in it’s 14th year and is a celebration of music and creative culture aimed at bringing together people from all generations and all walks of life in one love and unity.
 From humble beginnings at the fantastic Kuranda Amphitheatre, Roots now calls The Billabong home – a rambling ranch in the hills only 3km from town with comfortable campgrounds surrounded by forest.
-The festival spans two days, with a program featuring an exciting array of bands, DJ’s, dancers, workshops, a market village and is very family friendly.
+The festival features an exciting array of bands, DJ’s, dancers, workshops, a market village and is very family friendly.

 Over the years artists as diverse as the UK’s Mad Professor & Mungo’s HiFi, NZ’s Cornerstone Roots and Olmecha Supreme and Australian favourites Archie Roach, Opiuo, Combat Wombat, OKA, Dubmarine, Kingfisha and so many more, have made the journey up to the rainforest to perform in what some say is “the best little festival in Oz”.

 We recommend staying at the festival campground, which has all the facilities you need.
 Camping is included in the ticket price for Sat June 23.

 There's also plenty of food and drink stalls inside the festival and a regular shuttle bus into the village.